Axiomatic Characterizations of Draft Rules: Main results

-Taken together, Theorem~\ref{thm:Maxminimizer} and Corollary~\ref{cor:nonobvious} imply that, even though draft rules are not strategyproof, they nevertheless possess desirable incentive properties.
-When others' reported preferences are unknown, ambiguity averse agents may ``insure'' themselves by reporting truthfully.
-Additionally, profitable deviations are not obvious and finding them is cognitively demanding.
-See also \citet{aziz2017complexity}, who show that even determining whether there exists a profitable deviation in the case of additive utility is NP-complete, even when others' preference reports are known.
+Taken together, Theorem~\ref{thm:Maxminimizer} and Corollary~\ref{cor:nonobvious} suggest that, although draft rules are not strategy-proof, they nevertheless enjoy some desirable incentive properties.
+First, when others' reported preferences are unknown, ambiguity-averse agents can ``insure'' themselves by reporting their preferences truthfully.
+Second, any profitable deviation (if one exists) is neither obvious nor easy to find.